 Surf with a Santa Cruz legend.
-Richard Smith as a born and raised native of the area who knows the ins and outs of each break like the back of his hand.
-Spend 2 hours learning new techniques and honing existing ones.
+Richard Schmidt as a born and raised native of the area who knows the ins and outs of each break like the back of his hand.
+Spend two hours learning new techniques and honing existing ones.
 Other skill level classes are available too.

 Who should go surfing in Santa Cruz?

 With big breaks and forgiving breaks, there are plenty of waves for all levels of rider.
 Even if you want to sit one out, sometimes watching the pros do their work is almost as much fun!
 Every serious and aspiring surfer should surf in Santa Cruz at least once.

 When is the best time to go?

 The breaks and swells are at their largest during the winter months.

 What about bad weather?